joshb/joshb.github.io/articles/stenciled_shadow_volumes_in_opengl/index.md

     <h2>Stencil Operations and Rendering</h2>

-    <p>Now that we have a function to render shadow volumes, let's put it to use.
-There are a few slightly different methods of doing the stenciling portion of stenciled shadow volumes; the method used below is generally called "depth fail" (or "Z fail"), because it consists of two passes that modify the stencil value when the depth test fails.</p>
+Now that we have a function to render shadow volumes, let's put it to use.
+There are a few slightly different methods of doing the stenciling portion of stenciled shadow volumes; the method used below is generally called "depth fail" (or "Z fail"), because it consists of two passes that modify the stencil value when the depth test fails.

-    <p>Before doing any shadow volume rendering, we must make sure that we've already rendered every object that could be shadowed, with the depth buffer set accordingly, since the depth buffer will be used to determine what is shadowed.</p>
+Before doing any shadow volume rendering, we must make sure that we've already rendered every object that could be shadowed, with the depth buffer set accordingly, since the depth buffer will be used to determine what is shadowed.

-    <p>The <strong>render_cube_shadow</strong> will render a shadow volume for each surface of a cube, modifying the stencil buffer appropriately.
-Here's how the function and its loop start out:</p>
+The <strong>render_cube_shadow</strong> will render a shadow volume for each surface of a cube, modifying the stencil buffer appropriately.
+Here's how the function and its loop start out:

 ```c++
 ​    static void